daroxs95/decss/doc.md

 - `text-c-unfocus`: Applies a less bright color, like dimmed.

+### Text

+- `t-a-center`: Aligns text to center.

 ## CSS components (No semantic styling)

-Not fully implemented but all html tag that is being styled by decss, has a counter part class to avoid semantic styling.
+Not fully implemented but all html tag that is being styled by decss, has a counterpart class to avoid semantic styling.
 For example to stylize a custom element as an anchor tag:

 ```javascript